 Exposure to adversity and trauma can begin early in life among the American Indian population and persist into adulthood.
 These exposures have important implications for mental and physical health.

-Building on a previous CAIRHE pilot project, Understanding the Relationship Between Sense of Belonging and Health in the Blackfeet Tribal Community, the current project led by Dr. Neha John-Henderson will examine associations between trauma (historical and childhood) and daily life experiences (i.e., stressors, interactions, community events), sleep quality, ambulatory blood pressure, and immune system inflammation among American Indian adults in Montana.
+Building on a previous CAIRHE pilot project, Understanding the Relationship Between Sense of Belonging and Health in the Blackfeet Tribal Community, this project led by Dr. Neha John-Henderson examined associations between trauma (historical and childhood) and daily life experiences (i.e., stressors, interactions, community events), sleep quality, ambulatory blood pressure, and immune system inflammation among American Indian adults in Montana.

-The research will use ecological momentary assessment (EMA) to characterize daily life experiences for adult community members.
+The research used ecological momentary assessment (EMA) to characterize daily life experiences for adult community members.
 EMA involves repeated sampling of an individual’s current behaviors and experiences in real time as they unfold in their natural environments.
-The project will measure trauma (historical, childhood, and recent) using established instruments, and it will examine associations between these factors and daily life experiences and psychological stress.
-The second aim is to measure sleep cycles, ambulatory blood pressure, and immune system inflammation, all of which have known health implications.
+The project measured trauma (historical, childhood, and recent) using established instruments, and it examined associations between these factors and daily life experiences and psychological stress.
+The second aim was to measure sleep cycles, ambulatory blood pressure, and immune system inflammation, all of which have known health implications.

 This investigation will provide knowledge about how trauma relates to daily life experiences and stress, patterns of sleep and ambulatory blood pressure, and immune system inflammation in American Indian adults.
 The findings of this research will have important implications for understanding the roots of health disparities in Native communities, given that these outcomes have known implications for health and disease risk.